What can you do to reduce the risk of grant fraud?

 What actions can you take to reduce the risk of grant fraud?

 - Make sure that you carry out due diligence on any grant applicants, take the time to get to know the applicant/organisation, their people and the projects they are involved in.
 Checks should be carried out on any grant applicants to ensure you know who the grant is going to.
+Use previous acquired knowledge to risk assess.
+Consider collaborating with other grant makers in your target area.

 - Be clear from the start about the expected outcomes and what audit arrangements are in place to audit the outcomes.
 A lack of clarity in what is expected can mean that genuine grant recipients can deliver the wrong thing.
 It can be difficult to distinguish between an error and deliberate abuse where the required outcomes are unclear.
 Ensure there is regular and comprehensive auditing of a sample of grants and that the recipient is clear about your rights of inspection.